joskoot/turing/README.txt

 Turing-machines emulated with Racket.
 Documentation can be produced from module make-TM.scrbl.
-The documentation shows many examples.
+The documentation shows many examples, a Universal Turing-machine included.